MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/storage/Format-Volume.md

 ### -NoTrim

 Disable TRIM and unmap functionality for all unused sectors of the specified volume.
-This means unused capacity on a volume will not be recovered after data deletion.
+This means unused capacity on a volume is not recovered after data deletion.

 ```yaml
 Type: SwitchParameter